Welcome to the topic “Rising Damp patches on internal walls.”

 - Tide salts marks on walls or fluffy white deposits.

-- Black damp patches on walls with a moldy smell.
+- Black damp patches on walls with a mouldy smell.
 Black patches mean that the brickwork is actually wet from inside and not just the plaster.

-- Discolored or crumbled plaster.
+- Discoloured or crumbled plaster.
 You might also see cracking wallpaper and paint on the bottom side of the walls.

 - Musty smells are significant signs of damp.